Description

 'Maximum drawdown is defined as the peak-to-trough decline of an investment during a specific period.
 It is usually quoted as a percentage of the peak value.
 The maximum drawdown can be calculated based on absolute returns, in order to identify strategies that suffer less during market downturns, such as low-volatility strategies.
 However, the maximum drawdown can also be calculated based on returns relative to a benchmark index, for identifying strategies that show steady outperformance over time.'

-• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum drop from peak to valley of -16.9 days of Volatility less than 10% is larger, thus better.
+• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum DrawDown of -16.9 days of Volatility less than 10% is higher, thus better.

 MaxDuration:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days below previous high of 243 days of Volatility less than 10% is lower, thus better.
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 243 days of Volatility less than 10% is lower, thus better.

 AveDuration: